 Multi-Copy with Secondary Structure is used to make multiple copies of two separate structures along two individual tracks.
-Select ‘Structure Multi-Copy’ from the Linear Draft toolbar, follow the prompt to select a single support structure.
+Select ‘Structure Multi-Copy’ from the Linear Draft toolbar, follow the prompt to select a structure.

 Once you have selected a structure to copy, the ‘Copy Structure’ form will appear.